Skip to main content Scroll Top

 The Varjo XR-4 Series delivers best-in-class visual fidelity and is pushing mixed reality performance to the next level with superlative immersion.
 The Varjo VR headset is an excellent option for extremely niche enterprise applications that may require super high resolution.

-Varjo’s new generation headset caters to industrial use cases where the highest-level visual fidelity and immersion are critical.
+Varjo’s new-generation headset caters to industrial use cases where the highest level of visual fidelity and immersion is critical.
 With this headset, Varjo has made a radical breakthrough in optical design.
-With advanced MR technology and graphical processing power, Varjo XR-4 replicates true human vision with 20-megapixel cameras powering extraordinary passthrough and the world’s first gaze-driven XR autofocus system.
+With advanced MR technology and graphical processing power, Varjo XR-4 replicates true human vision, with 20-megapixel cameras that power extraordinary passthrough and the world’s first gaze-driven XR autofocus system.

 • Field of view